andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 const myPromise = new Promise(executor)

 setTimeout(() => {
-  console.log('promise state after 1s: ', myPromise)
+  console.log('Our promise after 1s: ', myPromise)
   // state: "pending", result: undefined
 }, 1000)

 setTimeout(() => {
-  console.log('promise state after 5s: ', myPromise)
+  console.log('Our promise after 5s: ', myPromise)
   // state: "fulfilled", result: "Successful"
 }, 5000)
 ```

-Here, we use *setTimeout* to pretend doing some computation for 3 seconds, and then the function passed to *setTimeout* is run.
-For this example, the result is always true, which always satisfies our *if* condition, therefore we always call *fulfill* with the string "Successful".
+Here we use *setTimeout* to pretend doing some computation for 3 seconds, and then, the function passed to *setTimeout* is run.
+For this example, the result is always true, which always satisfies our condition, therefore we always call *fulfill* with the string "Successful".

 What is interesting about the above, is how we log myPromise twice (after 1 second and after 5 seconds).

-Look at the state and the result: they change (as you might expect, since we call *fulfill* with a string, to change the state and the result).
+Look at the state and the result: they change (as we might expect, since after 3 seconds, we call *fulfill* with a string, to change the state and the result).

 However, it would be tedious and inefficient to make guesses how long the computation will take.
-Wouldn't it be convenient, if would could just tell what to do if it's finised?
-Also, how do we access something like the result of the computation?
+Wouldn't it be convenient, if we could just tell what to do if it's finished?
+Also, how do we use something like the result of the computation?

 Luckily, promise objects have methods to come to our rescue!